UnumID/react-web-sdk/README.md

 } from 'verifier-client-sdk';

 const App: FC = () => {
+  const [presentationRequest, setPresentationRequest] = useState();

   const createPresentationRequest = async (): Promise<PresentationRequestResponse> => {
-    // call your api endpoint to create a presentationRequest and return the response };
+    // call your api endpoint to create a presentationRequest and return the response const response = await callEndpoint();
+    // We recommend that you save the created PresentationRequest
+    // Passing it as a prop to the Verifier Widget will prevent the SDK from creating another
+    // if the widget is rerendered
+    setPresentationRequest(response);
+  };

   const sendEmail = async (options: EmailOptions): Promise<SuccessResponse> => {